Cowgirls roll Golden Eagles for 3-0 start, 103-66

 People are also reading…

-Chastain felt she had unfinished business after her 6-point game against Northwestern State on Friday.
+Chastain felt she had unfinished business after a six-point game against Northwestern State on Friday.

 “I didn’t have my best game for my team, and I felt like I kind of let them down a little bit,” Chastain said.
 “It’s my last year.
 I’m being really intentional with my games and how I perform and make sure I give them everything I have.”

-Chastain shot a perfect 4-for-4 from the 3-point line, secured five rebounds and dished a couple assists in the win.
+Chastain shot 4-for-4 from the 3-point line, secured five rebounds and dished a couple assists in the win.

-“Claire is just so fun to coach, because whatever you ask her to do, she’s going to do it,” OSU coach Jacie Hoyt said.
+“Claire is just so fun to coach, because whatever you ask her to do, she’s going to do it,” Hoyt said.
 “We felt from an offensive standpoint that we had a mismatch in that position and we really pumped her up yesterday to take advantage of that mismatch.”

 “I don’t think many of those girls really remember me.
 They were really young whenever I was in high school,” Chastain said.
 “It’s such a blessing to have them (family) to have the opportunity to come and watch me every game.”

-After ORU (0-3) forward Ruthie Udoumoh, an OSU transfer, scored the first basket of the game, the Cowgirls scored 8 unanswered points and never surrendered the lead again Monday night.
+After ORU (0-3) forward Ruthie Udoumoh, an OSU transfer, scored the first basket of the game, the Cowgirls scored eight unanswered points and never surrendered the lead again Monday night.

 “We just wanted to come out and set the tone.
 We wanted to punch first,” Chastain said.

-The Cowgirls went ahead by as many as 53 early in the third quarter after holding ORU to 5 points in the second quarter and scored 23 unanswered points in the same stretch.
+The Cowgirls went ahead by as many as 53 early in the third quarter after holding ORU to five points in the second quarter and scored 23 unanswered points in the same stretch.

-The Cowgirls were without the services of guard Lexy Keys, who was out with an undisclosed injury after scoring 13 points Friday.
+The Cowgirls were without guard Lexy Keys, who was out with an undisclosed injury after scoring 13 points Friday.
 Hoyt described her status as “day-to-day,” and without her, the Cowgirls took a “next-man-up” approach in the win.

 “When one goes down, we all step up and have each other’s back,” Hoyt said.
 “Lexy wanted to play so bad in this game. … And I think our players saw that as well, and I think that we saw a response from them that they were going to have her back and go out there and give it hell.